byuflowlab/FLOWUnsteady/docs/src/examples/openvsp-aircraft.md

 ![DegenGeom](assets/DegenGeom.png)

- Let's import the geometry in Julia and inspect it.
+Let's import the geometry into Julia using the `read_degengeom` function and inspect it.
 ```@example inspect
 import FLOWUnsteady as uns